 How Long Will A 5500 Watt Generator Run On A Tank Of Gas?

 But, as they should shut down for servicing or repairing and then keep working, they can’t run for a long time.
-Moreover, depending on the machine’s type, you’ll be able to use a backup generator.
+Moreover, depending on the machine’s type, you can use a backup generator.
 Many people like to use a portable generator as their backup generator.

-The essential thing is that they need to be better maintained.
 It’ll make them keep running well without any issue.
-It can run for a 24-hour a day for the full week or all the more if, for example, one is utilizing a generator that runs on propane.
+It can run for a 24-hour a day for the full week.
+Hence, a generator can run continuously for months when you maintain it properly.

 What Can A 5500 Watt Generator Run At The Same Time?

-Regardless of where you’re living, there might be the issue of losing the electric supply for minutes to hours and days in some cases.
+Regardless of where you’re living, there might be the issue of losing the electric supply.
+The power shortage may vary from minutes to hours and days in some cases.
 It may happen for many unexpected reasons like floods, storms, and something you don’t know.

 That’s why many people like to buy and use generators for electric backup to overcome the issue of outages.
 A generator can run almost all things about your house.
 These including: